 Sure, there are all kinds of resources online that describe how empathy is about “listening” and “relating” and “absorbing.”
 That’s all true, but how do you actually institutionalize and ensure the upkeep of empathy?

 These are the types of discussions we have at Talkdesk.
-Our company makes enterprise cloud-based contact center software with an intuitive interface, advanced features and 25+ business tool integrations.
-The robust functionality we offer is world class, but, at this point, it doesn’t guarantee empathy in our users’ interactions with their customers.
+Our company makes enterprise cloud-based contact center software with an intuitive interface, advanced features, and several business tool integrations.